 Lightsource bp is committed to acting ethically and with integrity in all our business dealings and relationships.
 We are committed to implementing and enforcing effective systems and controls that aim to ensure modern slavery is not taking place anywhere in our own business or in our supply chain, and if found, to eradicating it.

-Key developments in 2021
+Key developments in 2022

-In 2021 Lightsource bp took further steps in our progress countering modern slavery:
+In 2022 Lightsource bp continued our progress countering modern slavery.
+In particular, we: